-92. Changes to ISA (UK) 540 - Auditing Accounting Estimates and Related Disclosures which is applicable for accounting periods beginning on or after 15 December 2019 places increased regulatory requirements on

-- the auditor in respect of the auditing of significant estimates at the planning and completion stages of the audit. - 93.
+- 89. Changes to ISA (UK) 540 Auditing Accounting Estimates and Related Disclosures which is applicable for accounting periods beginning on or after 15 December 2019 places increased regulatory requirements on the auditor in respect of the auditing of significant estimates at the planning and completion stages of the audit. - 90.
 As part of the planning stages of the audit we identified all accounting estimates made by management and determined which of those are key to the overall financial statements.
-Consideration was given to asset valuations, pension liabilities, impairment, depreciation and amortisation rates, provisions for legal obligations and doubtful debts, financial instruments and accruals.
-Other than asset valuations, pension liabilities, provisions for doubtful debts and financial instruments, we have not determined the accounting estimates to be significant.
+Consideration was given to asset valuations and impairment, pension assumptions, depreciation and amortisation rates, provisions for legal obligations and doubtful debts, financial instruments (fair value)

+measurement) and accruals.
+Other than asset valuations, pension assumptions, provisions for doubtful debts and financial instruments (fair value measurement), we have not determined the accounting estimates to be significant.
 We will however revisit our assessment during the fieldwork and completion stages of our audit.